 print("Sentiment:", sentiment) print("Entities:", entities)

 This Python script highlights the integration of two pre-trained models within a unified pipeline to perform sentiment analysis and named entity recognition.
-The pipeline function from Hugging Face is used to load the respective models with pre-configured settings.
+The pipeline function from Hugging Face is used to load the respective models with pre-configured settings, such as:

-Loading Pipelines: The script begins by initializing two separate pipelines: one for sentiment analysis (pipeline("sentiment-analysis")) and another for NER (pipeline("ner")).
+Loading pipelines: The script begins by initializing two separate pipelines: one for sentiment analysis (pipeline("sentiment-analysis")) and another for NER (pipeline("ner")).
 These pipelines encapsulate the complexity of model loading, tokenization, and inference, allowing for straightforward implementation.

-Text Input: The example text, "Zinnia Health provides excellent AI-driven care solutions.", is processed through both pipelines to analyze its sentiment and extract entities.
+Text input: The example text, "Zinnia Health provides excellent AI-driven care solutions.", is processed through both pipelines to analyze its sentiment and extract entities.
 This input proves a typical real-world scenario where a single piece of text requires multi-layered analysis.

 Processing: The sentiment analysis pipeline determines the emotional tone of the text, outputting a label (e.g., "POSITIVE" or "NEGATIVE") and a confidence score indicating the model's certainty.